-In serious cases, both parties and any witnesses are interviewed, and all data is reviewed.
+Both parties and any witnesses are interviewed, and all data is reviewed.

 What happens next depends on the report's findings and the severity of the behaviour.

 The range of possible outcomes will vary from required training or coaching for the person involved, to outright dismissal.